 The All option will unlock this file for every language version while the others will only be accessible by the specified language.

-If you want to test your mod on Spine with others and not directly release to the public, you can unlock users in the User Management tab.
-Every user in the right list will be able to download the mod from the database, everybody else (except team members) won’t be able to download it.
+If you want to test your project on Spine with others and not directly release to the public, you can unlock users in the User Management tab.
+Every user in the right list will be able to download the project from the database, everybody else (except team members) won’t be able to download it.
 So by selecting a user in one of the lists and clicking the arrows you can easily add/remove testers.

 The Downloads section contains the overall downloads over all your releases and the downloads per version.